Voljega/ExoDOSConverter/README.md

 For now the tool is in beta stage, it seems to work fine, but some games throw errors when beeing converted.
 This will be corrected when possible

-Fully supported distributions are Batocera, Recalbox, Retropie and OpenDingux.
+Fully supported distributions are Batocera, Recalbox, Retropie, Emuelec, Retrobat and OpenDingux.

-Next step is to add MiSTer compatibility
+MiSTer compatibility is beeing worked one at the moment

-### LINUX INSTALLATION AND EXECUTION :
+### Linux/MacOS installation and execution :
 - eXoDOSConverter requires that python3 is installed (it's developed on 3.8)
 - first install Tkinter for python3 if needed : `sudo apt-get install python3-tk`
 - directly download sources or clone the repo with :